The Stuff Between Us: Designing Interactions Beyond the Object

 October 4–5, 2013

 The design of a technology is also always the design of an interaction.
-Hence the subject of design goes beyond formal aspects, appearances, and interfaces of technologies to concern the interactions, behaviours and qualities of life that emerge from them.
+Hence, the subject of design extends beyond the formal aspects, appearances, and interfaces of technologies to encompass the interactions, behaviors, and qualities of life that emerge from them.
 As designed interactions influence individuals and societies, technology cannot be considered neutral.
-This necessitates that the political, social and psychological effects of technology assume a more prominent position within the ethical and social discourse surrounding design.
+This necessitates that the political, social, and psychological effects of technology assume a more prominent position within the ethical and social discourse surrounding design.

-Currently, however, technological development seems to be increasingly led by notions of innovation and economic efficiency, as well as the aim of increasing shareholder value, rather than an ethical debate that addresses more complex human needs.
-A deterministic view on technology renders its development as unstoppable, irreversible, ungovernable and, above all, incontestable, and thus prevents a nuanced perspective: either you are for or against it.
+Currently, however, technological development is increasingly driven by notions of innovation and economic efficiency, as well as the goal of increasing shareholder value, rather than an ethical debate that addresses more complex human needs.
+A deterministic view of technology renders its development unstoppable, irreversible, ungovernable, and, above all, incontestable, thereby preventing a nuanced perspective: either you are for it or against it.
 A danger also lies in the possibility that technological development overwhelms us and overtakes our attempts at contemplation.
-Without a differentiated debate, our relationship with and design of technologies become somnambulistic.
+Without a differentiated debate, our relationship with and design technologies becomes somnambulistic.

-This symposium explores the current state of the design of interactions from three perspectives.
-First, from the perspective of interacting with technologies, not only in terms of more effortless control or reactive responses, but also in terms of their mediating effects and influence.
+This symposium examines the current state of interaction design from three perspectives.
+First, from the standpoint of interacting with technologies, not only in terms of more effortless control or reactive responses but also in terms of their mediating effects and influence.
 Second, from the perspective of interacting through technologies.
-Technological artefacts increasingly mediate interpersonal communication and thus, human relationships.
-The promise of new communication channels, for example, often lures us into a private world that, rather than allowing us access to the world's knowledge, reinforces our pre-existent views.
+Technological artifacts increasingly mediate interpersonal communication and, thus, human relationships.
+The promise of new communication channels, for example, often lures us into a private world that, rather than allowing us access to the world's knowledge, reinforces our pre-existing views.
 Third, from the perspective of thinking about possible or alternative ways of living through fictional and speculative design objects, which thereby become objects of debate and forms of interacting with possibilities of existence.

 Credits